All Episodes

 Where would we be today?

-And I asked him, I said, you know, I'll bet in your small business you could really use a permanent tax cut.
+And I asked him, I said, you know, I'll bet in your small business, you could really use a permanent tax cut.

-He said, Oh, for sure.
+He said, oh, for sure.

 Especially a payroll tax cut.

-And so I said, Well, why don't you put a bug in the ear of your client?
+And so I said, well, why don't you put a bug in the ear of your client?

-This from Bloomberg.
+This is from Bloomberg.

 Obama tonight will propose extending through 2010 a temporary tax incentive that encourages businesses to accelerate purchases of equipment.

-Obama will call for a renewal of the 50 percent so-called bonus depreciation in the State of Obama speech to the nation, extending the break, which expired December 31st would save companies that make purchases of equipment like tractors and wind turbines, solar panels, and computers, a total of what's that gonna accomplish?
+Extending the break, which expired December 31st, would save companies that make purchases of equipment like tractors and wind turbines, solar panels and computers a total of .
+What's that going to accomplish?

-Well, Rush, he he's talking temporary.
+Rush, he's talking temporary.

-You know, all of this just shows such a terrific misunderstanding, not understanding at all, as we know of the private sector.
+You know, all of this just shows such a terrific misunderstanding, not understanding at all, as we know, of the private sector.

 Yeah.

-Remember that, you know, Truman had 50 percent, Eisenhower 57%, Reagan fifty-six percent.
+You know, Truman had 50%, Eisenhower 57%, Reagan 56%.

-Obama has a stunning eight percent.
+Obama has a stunning 8%.

-I think I think it's a lawyer or something.
+I think it's a lawyer or something.

 Yes, yes, I have quoted that.